Modular session types for objects: A Sequential Example

-Clearly, correctness of this code requires that the sequence of method calls on field \lstinline|file| within class \lstinline|FileReader| matches the available methods in the session type of class \lstinline|File|, and that the appropriate \lstinline|switch| or \lstinline|while| loops are performed when prescribed by session types of the form \lstinline|<...>| in class \lstinline|File|.
+After calling \lstinline|close|, the file is in state \lstinline|Init|, so the method \lstinline|hasNext| is not available.
+Only \lstinline|open| is available. \end{itemize} Clearly, correctness of the code in Figure~\ref{fig:filereader} requires that the sequence of method calls on field \lstinline|file| within class \lstinline|FileReader| matches the available methods in the session type of class \lstinline|File|, and that the appropriate \lstinline|switch| or \lstinline|while| loops are performed when prescribed by session types of the form \lstinline|<...>| in class \lstinline|File|.
 Our static type system, defined in Section~\ref{sec:core-lang}, enables this consistency to be checked at compile-time.
-In order to check statically that an object with a dynamic interface such as \lstinline|file| is used correctly, our type system treats the reference linearly so that aliases to it cannot be created.
+A distinctive feature of our type system is that methods are checked in a precise order: that prescribed by the session type (\lstinline{init, read, toString} in class \lstinline{FileReader}, Figure~\ref{fig:filereader}).
+As such the type of the private reference \lstinline{file} always has the right type (and no further annotations---pre/post conditions---are required when in presence of non-recursive methods).
+Also, in order to check statically that an object with a dynamic interface such as \lstinline|file| is used correctly, our type system treats the reference linearly so that aliases to it cannot be created.
 This restriction is not a problem for a simple example such as this one, but there is a considerable literature devoted to more flexible approaches to unique ownership.
-We discuss this issue further in Sections~\ref{sec:related} and~\ref{sec:conclusion}.
+We discuss this issue further in Sections~\ref{subsec:shared-types}, \ref{sec:related} and~\ref{sec:conclusion}.

-In order to support \emph{separate compilation} we require only the interface of a class, including the session type and the signature of each method.
-The exact information required by our type system is in Figure~\ref{fig:filereader-api}; here it is very convenient to use Style 2, with the method signatures in the session types, and drop the method definitions completely.
-Our formal language uses session types of this form, meaning that an interface is simply a session type.
-For example, in order to typecheck classes that are clients of \lstinline|FileReader|, we only need its interface, as defined in Figure~\ref{fig:filereader-api}.
-Similarly, to typecheck class \lstinline|FileReader|, which is a client of \lstinline|File|, it suffices to use the interface for class \lstinline|File| in the same figure, thus effectively supporting typing clients of classes containing \emph{native methods}.
+In order to support \emph{separate compilation} we require only the interface of a class, including the class name and the session type (which in turn includes the signature of each method).
+For example, in order to typecheck classes that are clients of \lstinline|FileReader|, we only need its interface.
+Similarly, to typecheck class \lstinline|FileReader|, which is a client of \lstinline|File|, it suffices to use the interface for class \lstinline|File|, thus effectively supporting typing clients of classes containing \emph{native methods}.